rnleach/sonde/README.md

      displayed.
 Almost all the colors used are configurable too.
 It is very much a work in progress.
    - Persistence from run to run has been implemented via a config.yml file that is saved every time the program shuts down.
-   - Right click menu on the sounding to choose parcel type (surface, mixed layer, most unstable) for parcel analysis.
+   - Right click menu on the sounding to choose parcel type (surface, mixed layer, most unstable, convective) for parcel analysis.
    - Does not yet support saving and loading configurations, but that is planned.

 ## Screenshots